amir16yp/psp-mouse-injector/README.md

 ## Acknowledgments

-- Based on the original [Mouse Injector for Dolphin](https://github.com/Carnivorous19/dolphin-mouse-injector) by Carnivorous
+- Got the offsets from a [https://github.com/MOW531/MouseInjectorDolphinDuck/](MouseInjectorDolphinDuck) fork, credits to him for finding them